 Most popular sites

-Dunchu monastery, also known as “Demchok monastery”, is located in the south of Menshi Township at the source of Xiangquan River (Langqen Tsangbo), about 42 kilometers away from Menshi Township, the temple was founded in the 13th century.
-Since the construction of the temple, there are 7 reincarnated lamas, and the main worshipper of the temple is: Dopa·Sakyamuni
+Dunchu monastery, also known as “Demchok monastery“, is located in south of Menshi Township near the source of Xiangquan River (Langqen Tsangbo), about 42 kilometers away from Menshi Township, the monastery was founded in 13th century.
+Since the construction of the monastery, there are 7 reincarnated lamas, and the main worshipper is Dopa Sakyamuni

-Gurujiang monastery, alos known as “Gurugyam monastery”, is a Bon religion monastery that is located in Kardong, Menshi Township.
-It is the only Bon monastery in the entire Ngari area.
-Its founder, Qiong-Zhui,became the first person to reinvigorate the Bon religion in Ngari in the second dissemination;
+Gurujiang monastery, alos known as “Gurugyam monastery“, is a Bon religion monastery that is located in Kardong, Menshi Township.
+It is the only Bon monastery in entire Ngari area.
+Its founder, Qiong-Zhui, became the first person to reinvigorate Bon religion in Ngari in the second dissemination;

 Gar County Geography and climate